NYUVisionJournalClub/NYUVisionJournalClub.github.io/software.md

 ## Libraries

+(All these belong to Noah Benson, will edit soon.)

 * **[Neuropythy](https://github.com/noahbenson/neuropythy)** is a Python library that is intended to build on the existing [nibabel](http://nipy.org/nibabel/) library.
 Neuropythy provides easy access to anatomical data stored in FreeSurfer subject directories, and provides numerous utilities for